 The information provided herein is general in nature and is for informational purposes only.
-It should not be used as a substitute for specific tax, legal, financial, personal investment advice, and/or a guarantee of performance that considers all relevant facts and circumstances.
+It should not be used as a substitute for specific tax, legal, financial, personal investment advice, and/or a guarantee of performance that considers all relevant facts and circumstances. investing involves risk and investments may lose value.
 You are advised to consult a qualified financial adviser or tax professional before relying on the information provided herein.

-¹ The average investment expense of plan assets for 401(k) plans with 25 participants and $250,000 in assets is 1.63% of assets, according to the 22nd Edition of the 401k Averages Book, with data updated through September 30, 2021, and is inclusive of investment management fees, fund expense ratios, 12b-1 fees, sub-transfer agent fees, contract charges, wrap and advisor fees or any other asset based charges.
+¹ The average investment expense of plan assets for 401(k) plans with 25 participants and $250,000 in assets is 1.60% of assets, according to the 23rd Edition of the 401k Averages Book.
+Data is updated through September 30, 2022, and is inclusive of investment management fees, fund expense ratios, 12b-1 fees, sub-transfer agent fees, contract charges, wrap and advisor fees or any other asset based charges.

-² This information is for illustrative purposes only and does not represent the actual interest you would accrue as a Guideline client.
+³ This information is for illustrative purposes only and does not represent the actual account value you would accrue as a Guideline client.
 Information shown here does not account for common factors that affect the value of your account balance over time such as gains, losses, distributions, additional contributions, etc., and is not intended to constitute investment advice nor an assurance or guarantee of future performance.